 FDP_ACF.1 Security attribute based access control Hierarchical to: No other components.
-Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation

-FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the following:

-Subject :

-software running at the IFX, OS1 and OS2 privilege levels required to securely operate the chip.
-This includes also privilege levels running interrupt routines. software running at the privilege levels containing the application software

-Object:

-- data including code stored in memories

-Attribut tes:

-- the memory area where the access is performed to and/or

-- the operation to be performed.

-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

-evaluate the corresponding permission control information of the relevant memory range before, during or after the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.

-FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
+Dependencies: FDP_ACC.1 Subset access control FMT MSA.3 Static attribute initialisation FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the following: Subject: - - software running at the IFX, OS1 and OS2 privilege levels required to securely operate the chip.
+This includes also privilege levels running interrupt routines. - software running at the privilege levels containing the application software Object: - data including code stored in memories Attribut es: - the memory area where the access is performed to and/or - the operation to be performed.
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information of the relevant memory range before, during or after the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.
+EDP ACE 1 3 The TSE shall explicitly authorize access of subjects to objects based on the following additional

-FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+- FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.